A Manual for Sunday School Teachers in Unitarian Universalist Congregations

 [put hands over heart]

-As group leader, you next state the rules for the sharing circle.
+One of the teachers gives the rules for check-in.
 You can say something like this:

 “In just a moment, we will go around the circle, and each person will get a turn to speak.
 When it is your turn, begin by saying your name.
 Then you may tell us one good thing and one bad thing that has happened to you in the past week.
-You may also choose to pass, which means you only say your name.
+You may also choose to pass, which means you say your name then ‘Pass.’
 Only one person speak at a time, please.”

-At the beginning of the Sunday school year, often you or one of the other adults will share first so you can set the tone.
+At the beginning of the Sunday school year, one of the teachers may want to share first to break the ice.
 Know in advance what you will say, so you can set the tone for everyone else.
 When one person is talking, you should make sure no one else talks (including yourself).

 Note that some classes have their own specific variations on the sharing circle.
 Ask the other teachers on your teaching team if there is a specific ritual that they have used in past years.
 Some examples: